radian-software/straight.el/README.md

 management operation.
-A separate system inserts some `custom` forms into your init-file when you install a package. `straight.el` disables all of these "features" by setting `package-enable-at-startup` to nil and enabling some advices.
+A separate system inserts some `custom` forms into your init-file when you install a package. `straight.el` disables all of these "features" by setting `package-enable-at-startup` to nil and enabling some advice.
 You can override this behavior by customizing `straight-enable-package-integration`, however.

 To help avoid you shooting yourself in the foot by using both